Sep 26 2025

 One of the greatest albums.
 Probably best Iggy album.
 Will forever be playing this album.
 "Dum Dum Boys" and "...Mass Production" are deeply satisfying epic songs.

 I listened on good headphones for this listen I think for the first time ever, and it's actually quite a different experience!
-Incredibly textures.
+Incredibly textured.
 I'm hearing shit I've never noticed before.
 There's a lot of detail in this album, a lot of tucked away or low-key touches throughout as well as interesting multi octave multilayering of Iggy's vocals.

 One of the best.